-Baloucoune back as Saints include Lawes
+Ulster into last 16 with Northampton win

 Line-ups

-Northampton: Furbank; Skosan, Litchfield, Hutchinson, Collins; Biggar, Mitchell; Waller, Matavesi, Hill; Ribbans, Nansen; Lawes, Ludlam (capt), Harrison.
+Northampton: Furbank; Skosan, Litchfield, Hutchinson, Collins; Biggar, Mitchell; Waller, Matavesi, Painter; Ribbans, Nansen; Lawes, Ludlam (capt), Harrison.

-Replacements: Fish, Iyogun, Painter, Ratuniyarawa, Coles, Augustus, James, Freeman
+Replacements: Fish, Iyogun, Garside, Ratuniyarawa, Coles, Augustus, James, Freeman

 Ulster: Lowry; Baloucoune, Hume, Moore, McIlroy; Burns, Doak; Warwick, Herring, Moore, A O'Connor (capt), Treadwell, Marcus Rea, Timoney, Vermeulen.